Generic Name and Formulations:

 During episodes of hypoglycemia.

 Instruct patients on diet, exercise, changes in insulin, manufacturer, type, or method of administration, and management of hypoglycemia.
 Do not reuse or share pens, needles, or syringes between patients.
 Increased risk of hypoglycemia with intensity of glycemic control; changes in physical activity, meal patterns, or insulin regimen; renal or hepatic impairment; and if acute illness occurs; monitor.
 Discontinue if hypersensitivity reactions occur.
+Visual impairment.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Do not mix or dilute with other insulins or solutions.
 Caution with K+-depleting drugs or those sensitive to serum K+ concentrations; may cause hypokalemia.
 Concomitant thiazolidinediones (TZDs) may cause fluid retention and heart failure; consider dose reduction or discontinue TZDs.
 Increased risk of hypoglycemia with concomitant antidiabetics, ACEIs, ARBs, disopyramide, fibrates, fluoxetine, MAOIs, pentoxifylline, pramlintide, propoxyphene, salicylates, somatostatin analogs (eg, octreotide), sulfonamides, GLP-1 receptor agonists, DPP-4 inhibitors, SGLT-2 inhibitors; monitor more frequently and reduce dose as needed.
 Reduced efficacy with concomitant atypical antipsychotics (eg, olanzapine), steroids, danazol, diuretics, estrogens, glucagon, isoniazid, niacin, oral contraceptives, phenothiazines, protease inhibitors, somatropin, sympathomimetics, thyroid hormones; monitor more frequently and increase dose as needed.
 Variable effects with alcohol, β-blockers, clonidine, lithium salts, pentamidine; may need to adjust dose.
 Concomitant β-blockers, clonidine, guanethidine, reserpine may mask hypoglycemia.